apache/iceberg/format/spec.md

 Notes:
 1. For sort fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
-2. For sort fields with a transform with multiple arguments (allowed in tables of version >=V3 or if compatibility.multi-arg-transform.enabled is true), the IDs of the source fields are set on `source-ids`, and `source-id` is set to -1.
+2. For sort fields with a transform with multiple arguments, the IDs of the source fields are set on `source-ids`, and `source-id` is set to -1.
+This is only allowed in tables of version >= V3, or in tables of version >= V2 where compatibility.multi-arg-transform.enabled is true.
+In the latter case, no guarantees are made that all implementations will successfully read/write this table metadata.

 The following table describes the possible values for the some of the field within sort field: